to the new online home of Top 10 Florida Baseball

 Second Phase: Once we determine the students true strengths and weaknesses an in house remedial program is developed to strengthen the weak areas.

 Third Phase: At the end of the day we as parents want our sons to be successful in what ever career path they choose.
-We want them well educated, with many skill sets which will allow them to be confident and able to solve problems regardless of the nature and complexity.
+We want them well educated, with many skill sets which will allow them to be confident and able to solve problems regardless of the nature or complexity.
 To accomplish this we must not be singly focused on baseball.
 And conversely, we have found that the most successful baseball players possess other skill sets which helps to propel them forward in their baseball careers.

 Ok.... back to just baseball for a moment.